joesb/figuration.al/content/about/index.md

 ---
-title: Home
+title: About Figurational
 layout: page.njk
-primary: true
 eleventyNavigation:
+  key: About
-  key: Home
+  parent: Home
 ---

 Some text here.

 Some more there.